Monday, 3 May 2021

 Blepsidemos - a friend of Chremylos.

-Poverty - aka known as Penia who has been cohabiting with Chremylos for many years.
+Penia - The personified spirit (daimona) of poverty and need who has been cohabiting with Chremylos for many years.

 Wife of Chremylos.